Cerebras/modelzoo/src/cerebras/modelzoo/models/nlp/esm2/README.md

 * Download the Uniref 50 dataset using this command
   `curl -O https://ftp.uniprot.org/pub/databases/uniprot/current_release/uniref/uniref50/uniref50.fasta.gz `
 * Split the dataset into training and validation splits in the ratio 90:10
-* Follow the steps to preprocess the esm2 dataset from the README here - [`README.md`](../../../data_preparation/nlp/chunk_data_processing/README.md).The command for creating the ESM2 dataset is given below -
+* Follow the steps to preprocess the esm2 dataset in our data preprocessing documentation.
+Refer to example data config file for esm2 dataset [`esm2_preprocessing_pre_training.yaml`] (../../../data_preparation/nlp/hdf5_preprocessing/configs/esm2_preprocessing_pre_training.yaml).
+The command for creating the ESM2 dataset is given below -
-`python create_hdf5_dataset MLM --params /path/to/data_config`
+`python preprocess_data.py --config /path/to/data_config`

 #### ESM2 DataProcessor output

-The `BertCSVDataProcessor` class in [`BertCSVDataProcessor.py`](../../../data/nlp/bert/BertCSVDataProcessor.py) is used to process the preprocessed esm2 data and feed it to the model.
+The `BertHDF5DataProcessor` class in [`BertHDF5DataProcessor.py`](../../../data/nlp/bert/BertHDF5DataProcessor.py) is used to process the preprocessed esm2 data and feed it to the model.

 # How to run